Holocaust denial: Soviet Union and Russia

 According to Zvi Gitelman, Soviet writers tended either to ignore or downplay the Holocaust, treating it as one small part of a larger phenomenon of 20 million dead Soviet citizens during the Great Patriotic War.
 According to Gitelman, Soviet authorities were concerned about raising the consciousness of Soviet Jews and retarding their assimilation to the greater Soviet population.
 The Holocaust also raised the issue of collaboration with the Nazi occupiers, an uncomfortable topic for Soviet historiography.
-According to historian Yuri Pivovarov, in modern Russia, this trend has returned with the Russian invasion on Ukraine, culminating with July 19, 2023, article of Maria Zakharova who argued that it were the Soviet citizens who were the victims of Holocaust in the first place.
+In modern Russia, the holocaust denial is prohibited by article 354.1 of Criminal Code of Russia; however, according to historian Yuri Pivovarov, this trend has returned.
+Natella Boltyanskaya notes that in the context of the 2022 Russian invasion of Ukraine, which Russia presents as a "denazification of Ukraine", a 2023 article of Maria Zakharova argued that it were the Soviet citizens who were the victims of Holocaust in the first place.
 In a number of popular history projects sponsored by the Russian state Jews were mentioned as one of many victim groups, or not mentioned at all.
-Holocaust denial literature is freely published in Russia, and one of the most prominent authors, Jürgen Graf, lives there since his escape from prosecution in Switzerland in the 2000s.